Affordable Eye Exams for Seniors Prevent Major Vision Loss

 They often know about local community resources that help provide financial or medical assistance.

-A comprehensive dilated eye exam has 4 parts:
+A comprehensive dilated eye exam has four parts:

-1. Dilation – Widening the pupils helps eye doctors see important tissues at the back of the eye, like the retina, the macula, and the optic nerve.
+1. Dilation – Widening the pupils helps eye doctors see essential tissues at the back of the eye, like the retina, the macula, and the optic nerve.

 2. Tonometry – A test that helps detect glaucoma by checking pressure inside the eye.